dgiebert/cloudland-2023/content/docs/Elemental/04_iso-image.md

 > Make sure to check [the requirements](/docs/elemental/02_os-image/)

 ## Create a multi-stage
-1. Adapt the `wifi.connection.example` and copy it to `wifi.connection`
 1. Append to the Dockerfile to create a multi-stage Dockerfile
     ```Dockerfile
     FROM registry.opensuse.org/isv/rancher/elemental/stable/teal53/15.4/rancher/elemental-builder-image/5.3:latest AS builder